HOW BELIEF WORKS

 – philosopher Bertrand Russell, 1921

-This ongoing series of articles reveals the counterintuitive truth about the psychology of belief, and its profound implications.
+This ongoing series of articles reveals the truth about the psychology of belief, and its profound implications.